Xunnamius/project-utils/packages/plugin-lint/README.md

 These additional checks are performed only if linting a [sub-root][12]:

-- ⛔ Errors when this package's `package.json` file is not parsable
 - ⛔ † Errors when this package's source imports another package from the same monorepo but doesn't list said package in `package.json` `dependencies` field
   - [Self-referential imports][13] are excluded from this check